controverses/biodiversityispolitics/index.md

 ![](/media/ggwmap.avif)
 > GGW

-As [one of the main actors concerned by the issue](/biodiversityispolitics/actors), you are invited to reenact these discussions in a roundtable of the working group that aimed to settle the controversy.
+As [one of the main players involved in this issue](/biodiversityispolitics/actors), you are invited to participate in a round table discussion about this controversy.